 Email – [email protected]

 WhatsApp – +852 5199 2268

 Jaden used to be the sales manager at TimeZone (see below) and started his own shop in September of 2017.
 He currently specializes in new modern Rolex watches but can also source you a used modern watch (along with APs and Pateks), as Jaden has a very strong network of suppliers.

 - Price – Lowest price out of any watch store I have been to in Hong Kong.
 How does he do it?
 Jaden focuses on pushing volume instead of trying to make the most margin per watch sold.
 His extensive network and sourcing skills allow him to restock his inventory quicker than his competitors.

 - Payment Methods – Cash (cheapest method), credit card, and wire transfer(in USD) are all available.

 - Service – Jaden is one of the friendliest watch dealers I’ve met around the world.
 As a result, feel free to ask him anything about watches, the market, etc and he’ll gladly give you his honest opinion.

 - Small Shop – Don’t be alarmed by the small size of the shop.
 It’s best to contact Jaden via WhatsApp or Facebook beforehand to make sure you get the watch that you want.
 The savings on retail space is passed directly to the consumer.
 Just stopping by the shop could be disappointing, unless you want a Daytona!

 - Location – Also, don’t be alarmed by the location.
-It’s located in the in the Chung King Express section of the Chung King Mansion(not in the actual Chung King Mansion were all the seedy activity used to take pace).
+It’s located in the in the Chung King Express section of the Chung King Mansion(not in the actual Chung King Mansion where all the seedy activity used to take place).
 Take the elevators up and you will see a Pharmacy to the left and Cafe De Coral to the right.
-Section AB will be straight head.
+Section AB will be straight ahead.
 Remember, ALL legitimate watch stores will be in well lit, clean, and organized retails spaces.

 Alex Pig Limited